Why is the Chinese Internet obsessed with writing gay Sherlock Holmes fanfiction?

 LGBTQ individuals in China still encounter discrimination in the workplace, and the country boasts few openly gay public figures.
 In China, however, many writers and readers of slash are heterosexual women, who identify themselves as funu — ‘rotten women.’
-Why young, often heterosexual women love slash is a hole of epic proportions, but it’s safe to say that many female Chinese fans of Cumberbatch’s Sherlock find it more enjoyable to imagine him riding off into the sunset with his trusted companion Watson than a female acquaintance.
+Why young, often heterosexual women love slash is a rabbit hole of epic proportions, but it’s safe to say that many female Chinese fans of Cumberbatch’s Sherlock find it more enjoyable to imagine him riding off into the sunset with his trusted companion Watson than a female acquaintance.

 To be sure, it’s not only Cumberbatch who features in the erotic dreams of China’s slash community: Chris Hemsworth’s Thor — whom Chinese call "Brother Hammer" — and Tom Hiddleston’s Loki play gay lovers in thousands of Chinese love stories.
 And since the 2008 blockbuster Ironman came to the Middle Kingdom, slash writers have had a heyday imagining the protagonist, played by Robert Downey Jr., romancing Captain America.
 Although Downey played Sherlock as well, it’s Cumberbatch’s detective who has a special place in their hearts.
 "Curly Fu, Hiddleston, the Ironman, and Brother Hammer are all great," wrote one user of Weibo, China’s Twitter, "But I’ve made up my mind to always support Curly Fu."